 What we're not able to do yet is to use that information to tailor reading interventions based on individual differences in brain response.
 And here's the important reminder: Pugh cautions that teachers and parents should be reminded of this as they are confronted with all the new 'brain based' curricula out there; much of it hasn't been well-tested and researched.

-If you want to do more reading about this topic, see our Brain and Learning section, and watch our award-winning show Reading and the Brain.
+If you want to do more reading about this topic, see our section What We Know About Reading and the Brain, and watch our award-winning show Reading and the Brain.